 Ecommerce website builders have become increasingly popular in recent years as more and more businesses are turning to online sales.
 Users don’t need to know much about coding to use these website builders.
 However, with so many options available, it can be difficult to choose the right ecommerce website builder for your business.
-In this blog, we’ll compare and contrast WordPress and Shopify and talk about their most important features to help you choose.
+In this blog, we’ll compare and contrast WordPress vs. Shopify and talk about their most important features to help you choose.

 What is WordPress?